higayasuo/expo-icp-cli/README.md

 ### install

 Installs necessary packages for Expo ICP integration.
 By default, it installs all required packages.
-You can use the `--ii-integration-helpers` option to install only II integration helper packages.
+You can use the following options to install specific package sets:

+- `--ii-integration-helpers`: Install only II integration helper packages
+- `--expo-icp-helpers`: Install only Expo ICP helper packages

 ```bash
 # Install all required packages